GrigoriiAnfalov/Thrustmaster-T80-Linux-Driver/README.md

 * You can snoop the inputs from the wheel using evtest
 * Use the current code as reference, the comments are (hopefully) good enough that you can see the pattern
 * Vibe code the rest

+# PS:
+I might rewrite this in C or Rust if I get bored at some point later.
+Currently, I see no point in that.